-On the server, if the user account to be authenticated is hosted in Active Directory, the challengeresponse pair SHOULD be sent to the DC to verify ([MS-APDS]).
+On the server, if the user account to be authenticated is hosted in Active Directory, the challenge-response pair SHOULD be sent to the DC to verify ([MS-APDS]).

-The DC calculates the expected value of the response using the NTOWF v2 and/or LMOWF v2, and matches it against the response provided.
+The DC calculates the expected value of the response using the NTOWF v2 and/or LMOWF v2 and matches it against the response provided.
 If the response values match, it MUST send back the SessionBaseKey; otherwise, it MUST return an error to the calling application.
 The server MUST return an error to the calling application if the DC returns an error.
-If the DC returns STATUS_NTLM_BLOCKED then the server MUST return STATUS_NOT_SUPPORTED.
+If the DC returns STATUS_NTLM_BLOCKED then the server MUST return STATUS_NOT_SUPPORTED ([MS-ERREF] section 2.3.1).

 If the user account to be authenticated is hosted locally on the server, the server calculates the expected NTOWF v2 and/or LMOWF v2 value of the response using the NTOWF and/or LMOWF stored locally, and matches it against the response provided.
-If the response values match, it MUST calculate KeyExchangeKey; otherwise, it MUST return an error to the calling application. $\leq 78 >$ a server response.
-For information on how key exchange, signing, and sealing keys are generated, see KXKEY, SIGNKEY, and SEALKEY.
+If the response values match, it MUST calculate KeyExchangeKey; otherwise, it MUST return an error to the calling application. <78>